CTCaer/hekate/README.md

 | bootloader/payloads/ | For payloads.
 'Payloads...' menu.
 Autoboot only supported by including them into an ini.
 All CFW bootloaders, tools, Linux payloads are supported. |
 | bootloader/libtools/ | Future reserved                                                       |

+**Note**: Sept files for booting 7.0.0 and up are expected at /sept folder at root of sd card.

 ## Bootloader configuration